 Benjamin: “Yes.
 Organofunctional silanes are often used to modify GAA copolymers to enhance adhesion to surfaces like glass, glass fibers, metals, silica and other mineral fillers, and concrete.
 Silane-modified acrylic copolymers also improves the compatibility and dispersability of fillers in a polymer matrix.”

 Thomas: “The most common organofunctional silanes used to modify GAA copolymers are the aminosilanes and glycidyl silanes.
 The silane adhesion promoter acts as a strong molecular bridge between chemically different materials.
 The benefits include Improved adhesion to both wet and dry surfaces.
 You also get increased moisture and solvent resistance.
 From an application standpoint, you see improved wetting of fillers and surfaces, improved filler dispersion, and improved mechanical properties.”

-What can formulators expect when adding GAA to co-monomers for acrylic polymer emulsions?
+What can formulators expect when adding Glacial Acrylic Acid to co-monomers for acrylic polymer emulsions?